 The Capital One Orange Bowl is one of the six games that are a part of the College Football Playoffs semifinals rotation.
-It is played at the Miami Dolphins’ home base: the Hard Rock Stadium in Miami Gardens, Florida.
+Every year, it is played at the Miami Dolphins’ home base: the Hard Rock Stadium in Miami Gardens, Florida.
 From 1938 to 1996, prior to moving into the Hard Rock Stadium, the Orange Bowl game was played in the Miami Orange Bowl.

 This game was never officially recognized as a bowl game since it guaranteed a spot to one team regardless of the team’s record.
 But the success of the game encouraged organizers to back another game in 1935—the Orange Bowl.

-The 1964 edition of the game (played on January 1, 1965) between Texas and Alabama has the distinction of being the first college game broadcast during prime time.
-No. 5 Texas beat then-No. 1 Alabama, 21-17.
+The 1964 edition of the game (played on January 1, 1965) between Texas and Alabama has the distinction of being the first college football game broadcasted during prime time television.
+No. 5 Texas beat then-No. 1 Alabama, 21-17 in an upset win.